 [Section 33 inserted by No. 78 of 1996 s.
 19.]

-34. Gas industry ombudsman scheme
+34. Energy ombudsman scheme

 (1) The Parliamentary Commissioner may enter into an agreement with the governing body of an energy ombudsman scheme under which —

 (a) the person for the time being holding or acting in the office of Parliamentary Commissioner is to serve as the ombudsman under the scheme; and